Steering: Active four-wheel steering

 In an active four-wheel steering system, all four wheels turn at the same time when the driver steers.
 In most active four-wheel steering systems, the rear wheels are steered by a computer and actuators.
 The rear wheels generally cannot turn as far as the front wheels.
 There can be controls to switch off the rear steering and options to steer only the rear wheels independently of the front wheels.
-At low speed (e.g. parking) the rear wheels turn opposite to the front wheels, reducing the turning radius, sometimes critical for large trucks, tractors, vehicles with trailers and passenger cars with a large wheelbase, while at higher speeds both front and rear wheels turn alike (electronically controlled), so that the vehicle may change position with less yaw and improved build-up of the lateral acceleration, enhancing straight-line stability.
-The "snaking effect" experienced during motorway drives while towing a travel trailer is thus largely nullified.
+At low speed (e.g. parking) the rear wheels turn opposite to the front wheels, reducing the turning radius, sometimes critical for large trucks, tractors, vehicles with trailers and passenger cars with a large wheelbase, while at higher speeds both front and rear wheels turn alike (electronically controlled), so that the vehicle may change lanes with less yaw and improved build-up of the lateral acceleration, enhancing straight-line stability.

-Four-wheel steering found its most widespread use in monster trucks, where maneuverability in small arenas is critical, and it is also popular in large farm vehicles and trucks.
+Four-wheel steering is used in most monster trucks, where maneuverability in small arenas is critical, and it is also popular in large farm vehicles and trucks.
 Some of the modern European Intercity buses also utilize four-wheel steering to assist maneuverability in bus terminals, and also to improve road stability.
 Mazda were pioneers in applying four-wheel steering to automobiles, showing it on their 1984 Mazda MX-02 concept car, where the rear wheels counter-steered at low speeds.
 Mazda proceeded to offer a version of this electronic four-wheel steering system on the Mazda 626 and MX6 in 1988.
 The first rally vehicle to use the technology was the Peugeot 405 Turbo 16, which debuted at the 1988 Pikes Peak International Hill Climb.